Cerritos Center for the Performing Arts: History and architecture

+The Cerritos Center for the Performing Arts (CCPA) is a multi-configurational performing arts center.
+The hall features programming across music, dance, and theater, ranging from inaugural performances by Frank Sinatra to presentations by the Royal Shakespeare Company.

 Plans for the construction of a community theater had been proposed in the Cerritos Towne Center since 1986, however, debate as to the size and influence of the theater vis-à-vis other venues in Southern California persisted.
-Fears primarily included having a large theater with few patrons in attendance.

-The consultants, David Staples and Wally Russell of Theatre Projects Consultants from London, calmed fears and inspired city leaders with the details of Derngate Theatre in Northampton, England, where blocks of seats on rollers could be rearranged or removed completely, tailored to each performance.
+The consultants, David Staples and Wally Russell of Theatre Projects Consultants from London, inspired city leaders with the details of Derngate Theatre in Northampton, England, where blocks of seats on rollers could be rearranged or removed completely, tailored to each performance.
 At the time, nothing like it existed in the United States.

 Architects Barton Myers Associates of Los Angeles were hired to design a similar marvel for Cerritos.
-Once worries were abated, it was decided that a large venue that could compete with the likes of the Long Beach Terrace Theater, Orange County Performing Arts Center, and the Los Angeles Music Center would be a better direction for the development of the community theater.
-In 1987, the layout plans included an auditorium with six distinct seating configurations, a 5100 sqft conference center and a 200-seat theater with its own sound and lighting systems.
-Construction began shortly on a city landmark that incorporates glass walls, pink limestone, colorful ceramic tiles and angular points and projections.
-A glass elevator tower topped with pyramids, thin spires and pennants completed the final façade.
-The interior includes a lobby featuring a curved grand staircase with etched glass, stylish fireplace, soaring ceiling and artwork.
-Though initially budgeted $17 million for the development, the final price tag came out to be over $60 million.
+It was decided that a large venue that could compete with the likes of the Long Beach Terrace Theater, Orange County Performing Arts Center, and the Los Angeles Music Center would be a better direction for the development of the community theater.
+In 1987, the layout plans included a main auditorium with six distinct seating configurations, a 5100 sqft conference center, and a 200-seat theater with its own sound and lighting systems.
+Construction began shortly on a city landmark that incorporates glass walls, polished red granite, and horizontal bands of French limestone.
+Patterned ceramic tile roofs accent the exterior and lend the building a Mediterranean character.
+The tile patterns were created by the artist April Grieman, who also designed the fabric for the seats in the auditorium.
+As much of the building is seen from the high-rise office buildings and hotel that surround it, great care was given to designing the roof as a fifth facade of the building.
+A glass elevator tower topped with pyramids, thin spires, and pennants completed the final appearance.
+The interior includes a lobby featuring a curved grand staircase with etched glass, stylish fireplace, soaring ceiling, and artwork.
+The final price tag came out to be over $60 million.

 More than 6,000 visitors attended the open house tours upon the CCPA's completion.
 With a $4 million spending budget to attract performances in its inaugural season, the CCPA's sold out opening night welcomed crooner Frank Sinatra for three nights, helping establish the Cerritos Center as a premier venue in the Southland.

-The city council realized that it would take several seasons to build up an audience to make the Cerritos Center self-supporting, so a $2 million subsidy or pump-priming fund was budgeted to augment the annual $3 million from ticket sales and pay operating costs and performers.

 Seating configurations

-There are six seating configurations in the 6000 sqft auditorium of the CCPA, made possible by moving seating towers and mobile seating wagons, multiple floor lifts and moving ceiling panels.
-It takes about eight hours or less to switch from one configuration to another.